natetowsley/obsidian_sync/School/Reedley College/Courses/CSCI-41/Graphs.md

     - Similar to traversing a binary tree level by level
     - Nodes at each level are visited from left to right
 - Starting at the first vertex, the graph is traversed as much as possible
-    - The ngo to next vertex not yet visited
+    - The next to next vertex not yet visited
 - Use a queue to implement the breadth first search algorithm
 ![[image 7 22.png|image 7 22.png]]
 - Breadth-first ordering of vertices: